jlewis-89/Milestone-Project-3/README.md

-As a user I want to be able to view all the ideas on the website As a user I want to be able to create my own ideas and post them to the website As a user I want to be able to edit and delete my ideas on the website As a user I would like to be able to edit and delete my user account As a user I would like to be able to change the email registered to my account As a user I would like to be the only onje who can edit or delte my ideas As a user I would like to be the only oner who can edit or delete my account
+As a user I want to be able to view all the ideas on the website As a user I want to be able to create my own ideas and post them to the website As a user I want to be able to edit and delete my ideas on the website As a user I would like to be the only one who can edit or delte my ideas

 ### Data Schema
 * Users Collection: